alkacon/opencms-docker/README.md

 ### Step 4: Login to OpenCms

-When the containers are set up, you can access OpenCms workplace via `http://localhost/system/login`.
+When the containers are set up, you can access the OpenCms workplace via `http://localhost/system/login`.

-The default account is user name `Admin` with password `admin`.
+The default account is username `Admin` with password `admin`.

 ## Environment variables